pnlbwh/TBSS/docs/TUTORIAL.md

 However, multi-threading comes with a price of slowing down other processes that may be running in your system.
 So, it is advisable to leave out at least two cores for other processes to run smoothly.

+You can check the number of available CPUs using `lscpu` and available RAM using `vmstat -s -S M` command.
+Then, use a good number of processors permitted by the total RAM such that each processor can be allocated 1.5 GB of RAM.

+For example, if your machine has 16 CPUs and 16 GB RAM, you should use `--ncpu 8` which should supposedly keep RAM usage limited to 12 GB leaving some room for other processes of the machine to continue running.

 # NRRD support